ptitSeb/box64/docs/USAGE.md

  * 0 : Use Emulated crashhandler.so library if needed
  * 1 : Use an internal dummy (completly empty) crashhandler.so library (defaut)

+#### BOX64_MALLOC_HACK *
+How Box64 will handle hooking of malloc operators
+ * 0 : Don't allow malloc operator to be redirected, rewriting code to use regular function (Default)
+ * 1 : Allow malloc operator to be redirected (not advised)
+ * 2 : Like 0, but track special mmap / free (some redirected functions were inlined and cannot be redirected)

 #### BOX64_NOPULSE *
 Disables the load of pulseaudio libraries.
  * 0 : Load pulseaudio libraries if found.
 (Default.)